Honey Pumpkin Cornbread

 Introduction

-A fall twist on classic Southern cornbread, this honey pumpkin version is insanely moist and just sweet enough, with warm pumpkin pie spice and vanilla keeping it cozy.
+This honey pumpkin cornbread is soft, moist, and just sweet enough, with warm pumpkin pie spice in every bite.

 Ingredients (9 servings)